SchoemanClaudia/TheScoop/README.md

   - Commenting on Review Posts:
     - Upon login, users can view and contribute by posting comments on each review page, fostering community interaction.
       - Comments are displayed with the user’s name and timestamp.
-    - Comments are always submitted for approval by an admin, making sure all members adhere to basic community guidelines.
+    - Comments are always submitted for approval by an admin, ensuring all members adhere to basic community guidelines.

   ![Comments Panel](static/documentation/readme/comments-panel.webp)